Arlodotexe/strix-music/README.md

    - Bring new music services to the Strix ecosystem.

 ## **The Strix Music App**
-  - Our incubation and demo app for the Strix Music SDK.
+  - Our incubation and demo app for the Strix SDK.
   - You rely on the SDK for your apps, so we built our own app to catch bugs, test new features, and push boundaries.
 Dogfooding ftw!
   - Much like how Surface is Microsoft's vision for making the most of Windows, this app is _our_ vision for making the most of the SDK.
   - Multi-service, thanks to the Strix Music SDK.